thirdweb-dev/contracts/docs/DropERC1155.md

-*Returns the claim condition for a given tokenId for the given condition id.*
+*Returns the claim condition at the given uid.*

 #### Parameters